FreakinSoftMania/pterodactyl-images-remastered/README.md

-# New images will not be added.

-I no longer use the specified game panels and thus, do not need these images.
-Feel free to fork and add your own.
-Thanks!

 ## Pelican/Pterodactyl/WISP Docker Images

 Docker images that can be used with the Pelican/Pterodactyl/WISP Game Panel.
 You can request more images by opening a new issue.
 These are mostly created for myself.